twitter/ios-twitter-logging-service/README.md

 At the moment, `TLSCanLog` evaluates two things (*contextObject* is currently ignored): the cached permitted log levels and the cached not permitted log channels.
 A log message can log given the desired *level* is permitted by the internal cache of known permitted `TLSLogLevel`s based on the `outputStreams` of `TLSLoggingService`
-AND the given log *channel* has not been cached as a known to be an *always off* channel.
+AND the given log *channel* has not been cached as a known to be an *always off* channel (for `TLSLOGMODE=1` that is, see below for different behaviors).

 ## TLSCANLOGMODE build setting